jchuang1977/iopsyswrt/README.md

-   bootstrap                Initial command to run to install other commands feeds_update             Update feeds to point to commit hashes from feeds.conf genconfig                Genereate configuration for board and customer generate_tarballs        Generate tarballs for openstk setup_host               Install needed packages to host machine status                   Display the state of your working tree
+   bootstrap                Initial command to run to install other commands feeds_update             Update feeds to point to commit hashes from feeds.conf genconfig                Genereate configuration for board and customer genconfig_min            Genereate configuration for board and customer (manual) generate_tarballs        Generate tarballs for openstk setup_host               Install needed packages to host machine status                   Display the state of your working tree